getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 The important thing to understand is the name of the file directly references the name of the theme's template file that will be used to render.
 The standard name for the main template file is **default**, so the file would be named `default.md`.

-You can of course name your file whatever you like, for example: `document.md`, which would make Grav look for a template-file in the theme that matches, such as the **document.html.twig** Twig-template.
+You, can of course, name your file whatever you like, for example: `document.md`, which would make Grav look for a template file in the theme that matches, such as the **document.html.twig** Twig-template.

 !!
 This behavior can be overridden in the page by setting the [template parameter](/content/headers#template) in the headers.